 The Emperor seized control of the republic through deception, homicide, bribery, and just about every underhanded trick you can think of.
 He commanded and army of clones, destroyed planets, and was able to shoot lightning bolts from his finger tips.

 Although his Honor doesn’t hurt with electricity and has yet to destroy any planets, he does possess an exceptionally nasty legal maneuver that allows him to suck the money right out of your bank account.
 Like when he refused to return the frozen assets of a local business that was under investigation even though the district attorney (perjury’s worst enemy Bonnie Dumanis) failed to file any charges.
 What makes matters even worse is that the daughters of the business owners, who worked elsewhere, had their money stolen as well.

-Apparently, this is a way for the DA’s office to legally take from citizens because most of the cash ends up in the hands of law enforcement through federal grant sharing programs.
-His Honor was more than willing to leave this family high and dry and destroy the lives of some 30 employees all so the San Diego District Attorney’office could add to it’s already massive budget.
+Apparently, this is a way for the DA’s office to legally take from citizens because most of the cash ends up in the hands of local law enforcement through federal grant sharing programs.
+His Honor was more than willing to leave this family high and dry and destroy the lives of some 30 employees all so the San Diego District Attorney’s office could add to its already massive budget.

 How about this guy?

 According to the Star Wars databank, Jabba the Hutt was one of the galaxy’s most powerful gangsters, with far-reaching influence in both politics and the criminal underworld.
 Are there any judgments made by his Honor that might make him look like a gangster?